Master AI at Work · Free Framework Guide

 Strong

-You are an HR business partner with expertise in performance management at growing SMBs.
+You are an HR business partner with 10 years of experience in performance management at fast-growing SMBs.

 C